Frequently asked questions – towards zero suicides – lived experience and alternatives to ED initiatives

 The dual purpose of this call is to ensure that the person has all the information they need to make an informed decision as to their readiness to participate in this training and in suicide prevention activities.
 The final EOI/screening step involves a phone call from a co-facilitator a week before the training and this is so that the participant has a chance to ask any last-minute questions and for Rose in the Ocean to ensure that the person is still ready to safely participate.
 Ultimately, Roses in the Ocean takes responsibility for the safety and wellbeing of individuals who attend Roses in the Ocean training.
 Thus, the EOI and screening process is paramount to ensuring that Roses in the Ocean can be there to provide support and guidance to those attending.

-What if our LHD have already run an EOI process?
+What if our LHD has already run an EOI process?

 Roses in the Ocean recognises that some LHDs have already put in place EOI processes for various suicide prevention activities in their region.
 As the Roses in the Ocean EOI process is an integral part to implementing Roses in the Ocean training we ask that we work together to determine if there is any outstanding information we require.